22388o/OracleBTC/README.md

-# OracleBTC.js
+# OracleBTC
 Oracle on BTC using DLC.
-That'll be base data for Portico Exchange, Marketplace P2P, Stablecoin, Seucrity Tokens.
+That'll be base data for Portico Exchange, Marketplace P2P, Stablecoin, Seucrity Tokens on Lightning Network